You may want to think twice before trying Downward Dog.

 Nearly 87 percent of participants reported pain within a year, and more than 10 percent said yoga had caused pain in their hand, wrist, shoulder, or elbow.

-The 5,000-year-old practice of yoga has been gaining popularity in the United States in recent years.
+The 5,000-year-old practice of yoga has gained popularity in the United States in recent years.

 A 2016 study conducted by the Yoga Alliance and Yoga Journal found the number of people who practice yoga in the United States grew to more than 36 million in 2016.
 In addition, 28 percent of Americans said they had participated in a yoga class at some point in their lives.

-Staffan Elgelid, PhD, a yoga therapist and an associate professor in physical therapy at Nazareth College in Rochester, N.Y., said yoga carries the same risks as other forms of exercise.
+Staffan Elgelid, PhD, a yoga therapist and an associate professor in physical therapy at Nazareth College in Rochester, NY, says yoga carries the same risks as other forms of exercise.

 Elgelid suggests anyone who intends to start yoga for a medical or musculoskeletal reason should begin with private classes in order to be properly taught how to modify exercises for their own needs.